permissionBRICK/lancache-bundle/README.md

 # lancache-bundle
 A bundled lancache service based on https://github.com/lancachenet/

+This adds the option to add custom DNS entries.

 This is a bundled image containing everything as it is if you were to run the offical monolithic stack from lancachenet.